 The idea of working on a farm in Tuscany can be very easily romanticized and may seem like a great opportunity when one is daydreaming in class or at work.
 Living at Spannocchia is undoubtedly a rewarding experience.
-Volunteers and apprentices acquire knowledge and practical skills through involvement with the daily operation of the farm.
-You'll interact closely with the Italian workers, who often provide a wealth of information about Tuscan farming techniques and cultural traditions.
+Apprentices acquire knowledge and practical skills through involvement with all aspects of the salumi and butchering program at Spannocchia.
+You'll interact closely with the Italian workers, who often provide a wealth of information not only about butchering but also Tuscan farming techniques and cultural traditions.
 A tremendous satisfaction can come from learning new skills and working with others to achieve common goals, while strengthening a connection to the environment and to another culture.

-But please also understand: Farming and maintenance work is often chaotic, messy, unpredictable, laborious, monotonous, tiring, and challenging.
+But please also understand: This work-and farming in general-is often chaotic, messy, unpredictable, laborious, monotonous, tiring, and challenging.
 Instant gratification is not part of farm work, so you must be realistic about the goals and expectations you set while here.
 This experience requires not only an ability to perform manual labor, but also flexibility, patience, curiosity, and positivity.